Global Hyperbolicity through the Eyes of the Null Distance: Introduction

 \end{thm}

-The $\Longrightarrow$ direction in Theorem~\ref{thm:causalityglobal} is trivial.
-Sormani and Vega~\cite[Thm.\ 3.25]{SoVe} showed that the converse holds for warped product spacetimes with complete Riemannian fiber.
+The $\Longrightarrow$ direction in Theorem~\ref{thm:admcausalityglobal} is trivial.
+Sormani and Vega~\cite{SoVe}*{Thm.\ 3.25} showed that the converse holds for warped product spacetimes with complete Riemannian fiber and suitable temporal functions.
 It remained an open problem to determine under which general circumstances causality is encoded.
-Our Theorem \ref{thm:causalityglobal} provides an answer for Cauchy temporal functions, and is sharp in terms of the causality class of spacetimes allowed (Example~\ref{counterexsimple}).
-Independently and simultaneously, Sakovich and Sormani~\cite[Thm.\ 4.1]{SaSo} have obtained a different global causality encoding result where they allow for generalized anti-Lipschitz time functions, but require them to be proper.
-This properness assumption, in fact, implies global hyperbolicity (see Remarks~\ref{rem:alt} and \ref{rem:ghsharp}).
-Both approaches yield local encodation of causality on any stably causal spacetime (see Theorem~\ref{thm:causalitylocal} and \cite{SaSo}*{Thm.\ 1.1}).
+Our Theorem~\ref{thm:admcausalityglobal} provides a sharp answer both in terms of regularity as well as the causality class (see counterexamples in Section~\ref{ssec:causalitycount}).
+Initially we proved this result for Cauchy temporal functions in Theorem~\ref{thm:causalityglobal}.
+Independently and simultaneously, Sakovich and Sormani~\cite{SaSo}*{Thm.\ 4.1} have obtained a different global causality encoding result where they allow for general anti-Lipschitz time functions, but require them to be proper.
+This properness assumption, in fact, implies that the spacetime must be globally hyperbolic with \emph{compact} Cauchy level sets (see Section~\ref{ssec:admcausalityglobal}).
+Both approaches yield \emph{local} encodement of causality on any stably causal spacetime (see Theorem~\ref{thm:causalitylocal} and \cite{SaSo}*{Thm.\ 1.1}).
+Upon studying the proofs of \cite{SaSo} we noticed that by combining part of their local arguments~\cite{SaSo}*{Thm.\ 1.1} with our global proof of Theorem~\ref{thm:causalityglobal} we can obtain Theorem~\ref{thm:admcausalityglobal} which is optimal both in view of regularity as well as causality.
+It is precisely this optimality, together with the observation that $\tau$ having future (or past) Cauchy level sets is actually sufficient, that allows us to conclude with the following application.

+\begin{cor} Let $(M,g)$ be a spacetime that admits a regular cosmological time function $\tau$.
+Then $\nulld_\tau$ encodes causality globally. \end{cor}